hcllaw/bdr/README.md

 ```
 python setup.py develop
 ```
+This package also requires TensorFlow (tested on v1.4.1) to be installed.
 ## Structure
 The directory is organised as follows:
 * __bdr__: contains the main code, including data scripts